sematic-ai/sematic/developer-docs/README.md

 1. Update `changelog.md` with the new version number and any missing change entries.

-1. Make the release PR, containing the previous changes.
-After implementing comments and getting approval on the release PR, merge it and pull from the updated `main`. **It is mandatory to include this version of main in the subsequent steps.
-If validation issues are discovered, they must be fixed in patch PRs, and the process restarted from this step.**

 1. Build the UI:
     ```bash
     $ make ui